FlavScents AInsights Entry for Hexyl Acetate (CAS: 142-92-7)

 3. Natural Occurrence & Formation

-Hexyl acetate occurs naturally in various fruits, including apples, pears, and plums.
-It is formed through enzymatic reactions during the ripening process, contributing to the characteristic aroma of these fruits.
+Hexyl acetate naturally occurs in various fruits, including apples, pears, and plums.
+It is formed through enzymatic reactions during the ripening process of these fruits.
+The compound is also produced via esterification of hexanol with acetic acid.
 Its presence in natural sources qualifies it for use in "natural flavor" and "natural fragrance" designations, aligning with consumer preferences for naturally derived ingredients.

 Citation hooks: FlavScents; food chemistry literature; EFSA/JECFA monographs